 The Company is subject to various claims and legal actions in the ordinary course of its business.
 Some of these matters relate to professional liability, tax, payroll, contract and employee-related matters and include individual and collective lawsuits, as well as inquiries and investigations by governmental agencies regarding the Company's employment practices.
 The most significant matter of which the Company is currently the defendant is a class action related to wage and hour claims.
-In the second quarter of 2013, the Company reached a settlement with the plaintiffs in such action (and a related action) for an immaterial amount, which settlement is subject to the approval of the Court.
-At June 30, 2013, the Company had fully reserved for the settlement of such action, which was included in accounts payable and accrued expenses in the unaudited condensed consolidated balance sheet at June 30, 2013, a majority of which had been accrued in prior periods.
+In the second quarter of 2013, the Company reached a settlement with the plaintiffs in such action (and a related action) for an immaterial amount, which settlement is subject to the final approval of the Court.
+At September 30, 2013, the Company had fully reserved for the settlement of such action, which had been accrued in prior periods and was included in accounts payable and accrued expenses in the unaudited condensed consolidated balance sheet at September 30, 2013.